 -- Unlike tiny slimes, tiny Magma Cubes can still hurt the player.

-These small bug-like mobs are found inside special blocks in Strongholds which appear to be regular cobblestone and regular stone blocks, but when you mine them they take more hits to break, which is your warning that they are a special rather than regular block that may contain a Silverfish.
+are found inside special blocks in Strongholds which appear to be regular cobblestone and regular stone blocks, but when you mine them they take more hits to break, which is your warning that they are a special rather than regular block that may contain a Silverfish.
 While these are very rare, when you mine a Silverfish block, it will attack you as soon as the block is destroyed.
 Note that if you are mining with TNT, that will kill the Silverfish when the block is destroyed.

 Learning to get the feel for a Silverfish-infested block is an important mining skill